Last Updated on February 13, 2021 by Julia Wilson

 We don’t know for sure, but the most obvious theories are that it serves four purposes.

-1) To protect the vulnerable internal organs in the event of a fight.
-If you have ever seen cats in a fight, you may have noticed that they often kick each other with their hind legs and their sharp claws.
+1) The primordial pouch acts as a protection to the internal organs during a fight or attack.
+If you have ever seen cats in a fight, you may have noticed that they often kick each other with their hind legs and their sharp claws which could potentially damage these vital organs.

-2) To enable the cat to stretch out when running at high speed or jumping.
+2) Allows cats to stretch out when running at high speed or jumping.

 3) For greater stomach expansion if a cat gorges on a large meal.